-Flow and drip coating VOC emissions are negligible and are emitted in general in-plant.
+Flow (male parts) and drip (female parts) coating VOC emissions are negligible and are emitted in general in-plant.
 Flow coating has almost 100 percent transfer efficiency because excess coating is captured, recycled and reused.
+Drip (female parts) coating does not result in excess (overspray) coatings because precise amount of coating is sprayed on female threads using infra-red eyes.
+A coating is precisely sprayed on two sides of female threads using infra-red eye to detect precise location of female part.
 Oven VOC emissions are ducted to outside ambient air via stacks.

 Male parts are processed through flow coaters.
-This process involves picking the parts up on a rotating magnetic dial that carries them under the coating applicator where liquid coating simply flows out from a tube on to the male part.
-The part then passes under a wire brush that wipes any excess coating from the part.
+This process involves picking the parts up on a rotating magnetic dial that carries them under the coating applicator where liquid coating simply flows out from a tube on to the male part's threads.
+The part then passes under a wire brush (s) that wipes any excess coating from the part.
 The application takes place over a sink, which serves to collect excess coating that is recycled via flow tube.

-Female parts are processed on the conveyor belt metered drip coating lines.
-During this process, the female parts are carried by a conveyor belt past an infrared sensor and measured amount of coating is applied.
+Female parts (drip coating) are processed on the conveyor belt metered drip coating lines.
+During this process, the female parts are carried by a conveyor belt past an infrared sensor and measured amount of coating is applied; no overspray or excess.
 In the drip coating lines, coating is dripped when an infrared eye notices the part; only requisite amount is dripped precisely on passing part.